Beamforming Technologies for Ultra-Massive MIMO in Terahertz Communications: Emerging Applications

 \subsection{Satellite Communications}

 In the past, free space optical communication has been extensively studied for realizing satellite networks since it allows high-bandwidth data transmissions, which are difficult to be detected and intercepted \cite{sc1}.
-Recently, research progress has shown the prospect of using THz communication to build satellite networks, thanks to its high bandwidth and ignorable molecular absorption in this scenario.
-While retaining the advantages of high transmission rate and security of directional optical communication, THz communication has higher energy efficiency and easier beam control.
+Recently, research progress has shown the prospect of using THz communication to build satellite networks, thanks to its high bandwidth and negligible molecular absorption in this scenario.
+In addition to the advantages of high transmission rate and security of directional optical communication, THz communication has higher energy efficiency and easier beam control.
 In the future, the miniaturized THz communication systems can be applied to the high-speed inter-satellite communication of satellite clusters and satellite-to-ground communication to realize the integrated space-air-ground communication envisaged by 6G \cite{sc2}.